Wilson's storm petrel: Taxonomy

 Originally described in the genus Procellaria it has been placed under the genus Oceanites.
 Two or three subspecies are recognized and one population maorianus from New Zealand may be extinct.
 The nominate population breeds from Cape Horn to the Kerguelen Islands while exasperatus breeds along the Antarctic coast in the South Shetland and other islands.
 The population from Tierra del Fuego was described as chilensis (=wollastoni, magellanicus) but this is considered a nomen nudum although some authors have reinstated it, noting that it can be distinguished by white mottling on the belly.

-The name Mother Carey's chicken was used in early literature and often applied to several petrel species while the generic name of stormy petrel referred to the idea that their appearance foretold stormy weather.
+The name Mother Careys chicken was used in early literature and often applied to several petrel species while the generic name of stormy petrel referred to the idea that their appearance foretold stormy weather.
 F. M. Littler and others called it the yellow-webbed storm-petrel.